This & that in the life of CH

 Gerry’s soldiers

-We have been in the process of sorting through the detritus of my parents-in-law: lots of junk, no longer meaningful to anyone, but occasionally the striking this or that suggestive of a parent’s love, a freakish endeavor, or long afternoons … Continue reading
+We have been in the process of sorting through the detritus of my parents-in-law: lots of junk, no longer meaningful to anyone, but occasionally the striking this or that suggestive of a parent’s love, a freakish endeavor, or long afternoons of timeless play.
+This last mood was suggested by my father-in-law’s tub of tin soldiers.… Continue reading

 A summer education

 Many years ago, I taught a “big ideas” class to a group of summer citizens.
 These are retired folks who live in Arizona but come up to Logan for the cooler weather in the summer.
-I taught the course, under … Continue reading
+I taught the course, under one title or another, for a couple of years.
+Many of the people in my… Continue reading

 Jordi Savall, “Celtic Universe”

 For a long time I’ve longed to hear Jordi Savall play.
 If you haven’t heard of him, he’s probably the most famous musician you haven’t heard of.
-He discovers and resurrects European and Mediterranean music from the medieval to the … Continue reading
+He discovers and resurrects European and Mediterranean music from the medieval to the early modern period, assembles groups of musicians who have amazing talents with old instruments, and… Continue reading

 Access Utah interview